 Even if they are behaving in deluded ways, this is still not all there is to them – in fact they are not their delusions at all.

 Our anger is a delusion because we are distorting reality — exaggerating their negative aspects, and then pouring mental superglue over them so they cannot change.
 While the mind of hatred or anger is functioning, it has no choice but to perceive an enemy.
 That delusion has to subside for the enemy to disappear.
-This is why Geshe Kelsang famously remarked during one teaching, to a rare round of applause:
+This may be why Geshe Kelsang famously remarked during one teaching, to a rare round of applause:

 It is not just our anger — all our delusions are projecting and then believing something that is not there.
 In the next article on delusions, I’m going to look at this some more.